Suburban Eyes Clinic

 In people ages 40 and older, cataracts are the most common cause of vision loss.
-If you have cataracts, ophthalmologist Phillip Wu, MD, and his team at Suburban Eyes Clinic in Evanston, Illinois, can help improve your vision with cataract surgery.
-To find out if you’re a good candidate for cataract surgery, call Suburban Eyes Clinic or book an appointment online today.
+If you have cataracts, ophthalmologist Phillip Wu, MD, and his team at Suburban Eye Clinic in the Ravenswood area of Chicago and Evanston, Illinois, can help improve your vision with cataract surgery.
+To find out if you’re a good candidate for cataract surgery, call Suburban Eye Clinic or book an appointment online today.

 A cataract happens when the lens of your eye, or the clear layer of tissue behind your iris and pupil, becomes cloudy.
 Cataracts can make your vision blurry or intensify the glares from lights.
 As you age, the proteins in your lenses begin to deteriorate, causing the lens to fog.